wpmetabox/docs/_docs/fields/autocomplete.md

 ## Overview

 The autocomplete field creates a simple text input with autocomplete feature.
-Users are able to select multiple values from the predefined list.
+You are able to select multiple values from the predefined list.

 This field uses jQuery UI library to perform the autocomplete action.